|

 even, due to the closed hold and the turning, turning, turning!
 For

-religious groups.
-Vernon and Irene Castle brought elegance and
+groups.
+Vernon and Irene Castle brought elegance and definition

-definition to the waltz in America at the early part of the 20th century,
+to the waltz in America at the early part of the 20th century, paving

-paving the way to waltz's social acceptability, (Prior ot the Castles,
+the way to waltz's social acceptability, (Prior ot the Castles, an early

-an early demonstration of Waltz by a Boston dance instructor was met
+demonstration of Waltz by a Boston dance instructor was met with horror

 Waltz is fast; standard American Style Waltz is slow.
 Waltz is the